-There are certain places we visit so many times in our life—maybe a hill in a park or a bridge we cross every day to get to work—they become meaningful to us.
+There are certain places in our life—maybe a mountain we’ve picnicked at or a lake we always fished in–that down through the years become meaningful to us.
+During these uncertain times with the Covid-19 crisis, it feels especially good to visit familiar locations full of rich memories.
 The Snake River Canyon near my home is such a place for me.
 I’ve hiked the canyon dozens, maybe hundreds of times over the years.
 On today’s hike, I’m reminded how pretty the canyon is in the spring.
-At its neck, I’m greeted by a vista of green, desert grasses lining the canyon walls.
-I’m always amazed to see the canyon, brittle brown most of the year, turn Easter egg green for a brief week or two in the spring.
+At its neck, I’m greeted by a vista of desert grasses lining the canyon walls.
+I’m always amazed to see how the grasses along the canyon wall change with the seasons from spring green to early summer purple and then, late summer golden-brown.

-I remember the first time I really looked at the canyon and noticed how beautiful it was.
+I remember the first time I really looked at the canyon and noticed it’s beauty.

 I was newly married and had just moved to a desert farm with my husband.
 One morning we had a big fight, and I was so angry I took a walk back in the canyon just to cool off.